 - Are any seeds of pride or bitterness being sown in my heart?
 Do I need to surrender them to Jesus?

-We need to be careful that we are not wearing blinders and putting limits on anything the Lord can teach us about.
+We need to be careful that we are not putting limits on anything the Lord can teach us about.
 We need to be careful that we are not puffed up with pride that with one poke our inflatable jacket sends us flying around the room.

 This includes not just our outward reaction to others…but what we harbor in our mind, heart, and soul.
 Just because we do not “say” something in response…doesn’t mean we aren’t “saying” something in response within our soul, mind, and heart.